quantiota/SKA-quantitative-finance/README.md

 ## Project Description

 SKA Quantitaive Finance processes tick-level trade data (e.g., from cryptocurrency markets) to compute **entropy trajectories** and classify each trade into one of three market regimes: **bull**, **bear**, or **neutral**.
-By continuously measuring entropy (market disorder) and aligning it with observed decision probabilities, SKA-quant offers a dynamic and granular view of how market structure evolves at the smallest time scales.
+By continuously measuring entropy (market disorder) and aligning it with observed decision probabilities, SKA Quantitative Finance offers a dynamic and granular view of how market structure evolves at the smallest time scales.

 * **Structured Knowledge Accumulation (SKA)**: A neural and market learning paradigm where entropy is minimized locally, layer-by-layer, without backpropagation or global optimization.
 * **Entropy Trajectories**: Quantitative time series capturing the evolution of uncertainty (entropy) at every trade event.